Brady (NYSE:BRC) Posts Quarterly Earnings Results

-In related news, Director Frank W. Harris sold 1,000 shares of the company’s stock in a transaction on Wednesday, June 30th.
-The stock was sold at an average price of $55.76, for a total transaction of $55,760.00.
-Following the completion of the sale, the director now directly owns 18,251 shares in the company, valued at approximately $1,017,675.76.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-Corporate insiders own 15.60% of the company’s stock.

-Several brokerages have weighed in on BRC.
-Zacks Investment Research cut Brady from a “buy” rating to a “hold” rating in a report on Thursday.
-Wells Fargo & Company upgraded Brady from an “underweight” rating to an “overweight” rating and upped their target price for the stock from $50.00 to $70.00 in a report on Tuesday, June 8th.
+BRC has been the topic of several analyst reports.
+Wells Fargo & Company upgraded Brady from an “underweight” rating to an “overweight” rating and lifted their target price for the company from $50.00 to $70.00 in a research note on Tuesday, June 8th.
 They noted that the move was a valuation call.
+Zacks Investment Research downgraded shares of Brady from a “buy” rating to a “hold” rating in a research report on Thursday.

+An institutional investor recently raised its position in Brady stock.
+Morgan Stanley boosted its stake in shares of Brady Co.
+(NYSE:BRC) by 16.2% during the 2nd quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The fund owned 222,138 shares of the industrial products company’s stock after purchasing an additional 30,917 shares during the period.
+Morgan Stanley owned approximately 0.43% of Brady worth $12,447,000 at the end of the most recent reporting period.
+77.22% of the stock is owned by institutional investors.

 Brady Company Profile